sahilchinoy/jurisprudence/jurisprudence-notes.md

         them in cases of dispute.
 Constituted by officials whose intentions are irrelevant, rules binding irrespective of consent.
 Aim to solve problems that can’t be solved through other forms of social ordering.
-But not a legal system\!
+But not a legal system.
 Why not?
       - Maybe: legal systems always claim *supreme authority*, and Florida law trumps the condo rules
           - This argument doesn’t work because then Florida wouldn’t